iarjunsk/simple-android-web-browser/README.md

 This a basic Android WebBrowser build with webview.

-You find a useful tutorial here : http://www.arjunsk.com/android/build-your-simple-web-browser-in-eclipse/
+You can read my tutorial here : http://www.arjunsk.com/android/build-your-simple-web-browser-in-eclipse/